General Course Information

 1.2 Course description

 The finance industry is facing increasing demand of compliance to the changing regulatory landscape.
 The increase of regulations stem from the need of investors’ protection, building investors’ confidence and maintaining market integrity.
 Understanding the universe of regulation and the factors influencing the industry’s conduct is an important cornerstone for the development of the finance industry.

 The course focuses on the development of the local regulatory framework governing business operations of financial institutions as well as market conduct and the conduct of financial intermediaries.
-The course will provide a framework to understand financial regulations, codes and guidelines in banking, securities and asset management industry applying to persons licensed by or registered with the Securities and Futures Commission (“SFC”) and their application in practice.
-The course will cover the SFO and the various regulations issued by the SFC and the HKMA since the 2008 crisis.
+The course will provide a framework to understand financial regulations, codes and guidelines in banking, securities and asset management industry applying to persons licensed by or registered with the Hong Kong Monetary Authority (“HKMA”) and/or the Securities and Futures Commission (“SFC”) and their application in practice.
+The course will cover the SFO, the Banking Ordinance and the various regulations issued by the SFC and the HKMA since the 2008 crisis.
+Global and regional regulatory frameworks will be examined in the context of Hong Kong as an international finance centre.
 The impact to the risk and compliance functions of financial services sector will be discussed.
 Reference with other areas of law, including contract law and tort law will be made as appropriate.

 The course is aimed at a practical approach from a policy perspective.
+The course is also aimed to better equip students to engage with financial regulators in a regulatory dialogue.
 Case studies on a local and international level may be used to assist a better understanding the regulatory nexus of Hong Kong as a global finance centre.
 The course will review important cases to support understanding and application.
 Practical examples will be used where possible.

 1.3 Course teachers

 2.1 Course Learning Outcomes (CLOs) for this course